Lanzhou Gansu, China Travel Guide

 Such initiatives are more common in ethnic minority regions of Gansu province, especially in places such as Gannan.

-Tourism directly supports local villages and provides income to residents in these regions.
+Tourism directly benefits local villages and provides income to residents in these regions.

 Watch out for possible tourist scams.
-Do not engage in activities that exploit animals for entertainment.
+Refrain from participating in activities that exploit animals for entertainment.
 Ensure all your interactions with locals are respectful.

 Do not contribute to any form of exploitation.
 Your choices directly impact the well-being of the local community and environment.

 If you wish to donate, do so through established and reputable local charities or NGOs.
-Avoid giving money directly to beggars, especially children.
+Avoid giving money directly to beggars, particularly for kids.